An abortion is a way of ending a pregnancy using medication or surgery.

 How can I help myself?

-If you miss a period or have pregnancy symptoms, find out as soon as possible if you are pregnant.
-This will give you more time to think about your options and seek advice about how you wish to progress.
+If you miss a period or have pregnancy symptoms, find out as soon as possible whether you are pregnant.
+This will give you more time to think about your options and seek advice about how you wish to proceed.

 If you are not trying to get pregnant, use contraception if you are having sex.
 Most recommended forms of contraception are safe and reliable but you need to choose a method that works for you.